Common Italian swear words to keep your hands away

 Italians are passionate about many things: generous portions of food, hand gestures and colorful language including insults and curse words.
 Much like French curse words and Spanish insults, or the many ways of using “fuck” in English, Italian parolacce can convey a wide range of emotions, from surprise to anger, frustration to disappointment, feelings that you’re likely experiencing while reading this article.

-Without further SEO-oriented ado, here’s a non-exhaustive list of 5 Italian parolacce in Italian from the little black book we always keep hidden from Nonna.
+Without further ado, here’s a non-exhaustive list of Italian parolacce in Italian from the little black book we always keep hidden from Nonna.
+Keep it from your boss too, because this post is entirely NSFW (not safe for work)!

 Learn Italian with Saga Baldoria 🇮🇹